DoMinhCat/C_Final/README.md

 - Available types : int, string, and double
 - Insert: values will be inserted in the order of which columns are created and all columns must be inserted (can't insert only 4 values into a table with 5 columns)
 - Operators AND and OR are not available yet
+- With SELECT using both WHERE and JOIN, the WHERE column is assumed to belong to the first table.
+If both tables contain a column with the same name, avoid using such columns in the WHERE clause to prevent ambiguity.
 - Tables can't be altered one created, altering must be done through deleting the table, recreate it and manually reinsert all data :)
 - NOT NULL constraint is not available yet
 - Only one primary key is allowed for each table => relation many-many not available